 How many time your chatbot got confused and replied as “I don’t understand” also matters when it comes to chatbot’s performance.
 The higher the confusion rate, the lower will be the user experience, which means you need to put more efforts in training your chatbot.

 Similarly, the number of times your chatbot fallbacks to a human for providing customer services is also an effective performance metric.
 If a bot cannot handle a conversation and turns to a human too early, it indicates poor performance.

 Not all people jump with joy when talking to a chatbot for the first time; some act weird while some respond with both the emotions.
 When a user replies ‘I love you’ or ‘I hate you’ to the chatbot, it can be either be due to the inability of bot in delivering expected user experience or because they were just playing games.
 To conclude if your chatbot is working properly or not, you need to consider both the situations and take the action accordingly.

-How effectively can your chatbot work independently?
+How to evaluate chatbot performance?
 An answer to this question can be used as a performance metrics for your chatbot.
 A chatbot with higher AI (artificial intelligence) and machine learning rate will be able to provide better services to the users, can increase the engagement rate and ultimately, add value to your business.

 Utilizing the right metrics to determine the performance of your chatbot is an effective method to develop a chatbot the user’s needs.
 So, consider the right chatbot performance metrics to evaluate and optimize your chatbot’s performance for delivering exceptional user experience and increasing your business profits.